nasa/HyperCP/README.md

 ### Config

 Under "Config File", click "New" to create a new HyperInSPACE config file.
 This file will be instrument-specific, and is usually also deployment-specific.
 Select the new config file from the drop-down menu.
 Click "Edit" to edit the config file.

 In the "Edit Config" window, click "Add Calibration Files" to add the calibration files that were from the extracted Satlantic .sip file.
 The currently selected calibration file can be selected using the drop-down menu.

 For each calibration file:
 Click "Enable" to enable the calibration file.
 Select the frame type used for dark data correction, light data, or "Not Required" for navigational and ancillary data.

 Level 1A through Level 4 processing configurations can be set here.
 These values will depend on your viewing geometry, and quality control thresholds.
 Level 2 includes a tool to assist with data deglitching parameters ("Anomaly Analysis").

 Click "Save" to save the settings.
 A file will be created in the Config subdirectory, together with copies of the instrument files for later use.

 ### Processing

 Process the data by clicking on one of the buttons for single-level or multi-level processing.

-You will need to set up your data input and output directories from the Main window.
-Note that output subdirectories for particular processing levels (i.e. "L1a", "L3") will be created automatically within your output directory.
+You will need input your data input and output directories from the Main window.
+Note that output subdirectories for particular processing levels (i.e. "L1a", ...
+"L4") will be created automatically within your output directory.

 The following folders will be created automatically when you first run the program:
-    Ascii - Data from L3 and L4 can optionally be output to text files here Config - Configuration and instrument files
-    Data - Optional location for input and/or output data Logs - Most command line output messages are captured for later reference in .log text files here Plots - and Plots/Anomalies for optional plotted output (e.g. from Anomaly Analysis)
+    Config - Configuration and instrument files (by subdirectory - auto-created), SeaBASS configuration files Data - Optional location for input and/or output data Logs - Most command line output messages are captured for later reference in .log text files here Plots - and Plots/Anomalies for optional plotted output (i.e. from Anomaly Analysis, L3, L4)

 ## Overview